 Calibrating a computer screen has become quite easy.
 The application editors have made very great progress in the ergonomics and software interface.

-The first step in the data.
-The photographer will fix the color temperature, the gamma, the contrast value, the maximum brightness, which is also called the white point.
+The first step involves the configuration of data.
+The photographer will fix the color temperature, the gamma, the contrast value, and the maximum brightness, which is also called the white point.

-Once these values are provided in the calibration device application, calculations will be performed for a few minutes.
-This step is called characterization.
-At the end of the process, the application asks for a name for a data file.
+Once these values are taken care of through the calibration device application, calculations are performed for a few minutes.
+This step is known as characterization.
+At the end of the process, the application asks for a name for the data file.
 This is the famous ICC file that we mentioned earlier.
 It will be loaded each time the computer starts.

 One of the essential points for an art photographer is to fix the amount of light emitted by the screen between 80 and 100 cd / m2 (candelas per square meter).
 A higher value will cause problems at the time of printing.

-Once a screen has been profiled, one also says characterized or calibrated, the settings must not be modified any more.
+After a screen has been profiled (or characterized or calibrated) the settings must not be modified any more.
 If this happens, it will be necessary to redo a calibration.

-We recommend performing a full calibration every two week as the settings change themselves.
-These are not great variations, but quality developments need to be perfect from the beginning to the end of the post-processing chain.
+We recommend performing a full calibration every two weeks as the settings change themselves.
+Although these are not great variations, they are quality developments that must strive to achieve perfection from the beginning to the end of the post-processing chain.

 Proper Calibration is Not a Guarantee for Correct Impressions

-Correct screen calibration only ensures that the photos you develop will be viewed in the same way on all screens around the world that are properly calibrated.
+Correct screen calibration only ensures that the photos you develop will be viewed in the same manner on all screens around the world that are properly calibrated.

-If you use another way to view your photos such as a video projector or printer, you may be very disappointed with the result.
+If you use another method to view your photos, such as a video projector or printer, you may be disappointed with the results.

 Take the specific case of using a printer.
-As artistic photographers, this is the way we use the most to show our work.
+As artistic photographers, this is the primary method we use to display our work.

-If you do not do anything after developing an art photograph with your calibrated screen, we can bet that your photo will be dark.
+If you do not make any other changes after developing an art photograph with your calibrated screen, we strongly believe that your printed photo will be darker than your desired setpoint.
 Indeed, paper absorbs light while a screen emits light.

 When printing an art photo, it usually lacks between 1 and 2 EV of light.
-Shadows are often clogged.
-The whole photograph becomes flat.
+Shadows are often obstructed and causing the entire photograph to appear flattened.

-If you have a personal printer, it is essential to calibrate it.
-So, the result will be consistent with the one you have on the screen.
+If you have a personal printer, it is essential to calibrate it so that the printed result will be consistent with the image on the screen.

-The problem comes from impressions made by specialized laboratories.
-You cannot intervene in the printing process.
-You cannot calibrate the printers.
+This problem is caused by impressions made in specialized laboratories.
+You cannot intervene in the printing process by calibrating the printers at the manufacturer.

-In addition, if you use the services of a general laboratory, you will not be sure to have your photographs printed by the same printers with each order.
-This is a real problem because you cannot create a rule for brightness management and apply it every time you want prints.
-It is totally unpredictable.
+In addition, if you use the services of a general laboratory, you will not be guaranteed to have your photographs printed by the same printers with each order.
+This is a real problem because you cannot create a specialized rule for brightness management and apply it to only your order every time you want prints from the company.
+Thus, it is totally unpredictable.

-For this reason, we always use the services of specialized laboratories with whom we can discuss directly.
-We can learn the brands of printers as well as the printing procedures.
+For this reason, we always use the services of specialized laboratories with whom we can discuss with and interact directly.
+We have learned which brands of printers to trust and which printing procedures are best.

-But in both cases, whether it is a specialized laboratory or a generalist, it will be necessary to increase the light of the photograph to print it correctly.
+But in both cases, whether it is a specialized laboratory or a generalist, it is necessary to increase the light of the photograph to print it correctly.

-The problem is how much EV you must increase the light.
+The problem is how much EV you must adjust to increase the light.
 Too much value may cause overexposure of certain areas.
-A low value will still give a picture too dark.
+A low value will cause a picture to come out darker than planned.

-It is for this reason that one must ask for tests by asking a proof.
-It is a test of your final prints.
+It is for this reason that one must ask for tests by asking a proof of your final prints.
 The printer selects a portion of the photo and sends it to you for verification.
-This process should be repeated as many times as necessary.
-The proof is often paying but it is interesting because once the photo printed and against glued on a support, the cost is quite high.
+This process should be repeated as many times as necessary until the desired results are achieved.
+The proof can be expensive, but it is necessary.
+Once the photo is printed and glued onto a support, the cost is quite high.

-We will not go into detail to print an artistic photograph.
+For this article, we will not explain any more details concerning how to print an artistic photograph.
 This will be the subject of another article.

-The correct calibration of a screen is the first step for the development of art photographs.
-But it is insufficient if the photographs are to be used for other media such as a projector but especially with a printer.
-Another process must be initiated for the printed photo to be properly displayed.
-A photographer who wishes to perform artistic prints must absolutely worry about this crucial phase if he wants to highlight his photographic vision.
+The correct calibration of a screen is the first step in the development of art photographs.
+However, if the photographs are to be used for other media, such as a projector or printer, other processes must be initiated for the image to be properly displayed.
+A photographer who wishes to create artistic prints must place massive focus on this crucial phase if he wants to highlight his photographic vision accurately.